AndreaMarcolongo/Hiragana-and-Kanji-OCR-Project/README.md

 Environment used to test the code: Python 3.9.13

 ## Description
-Creation, training and evaluation of CNN model used to recognize handwritten hiragana charachters.
+Creation, training and evaluation of CNN model used to recognize handwritten hiragana charachters (46 base charachetrs + 4 with dakuten).

 Initial dataset specifics: 1000 images, 83x84 resolution